Skip to content Skip to footer navigation

 Gas or electric

-You can choose from a gas or electric oven, however, the majority are electric and this type dominates the market.
+You can choose from a gas or electric oven, but the majority are electric and this type dominates the market.
 It's why we don't currently review gas oven options.

 Shelves